ansible/ansible/docs/docsite/rst/network/getting_started/index.rst

 .. _network_getting_started:

 **********************************
-Network Automation Getting Started
+Network Getting Started
 **********************************

-Ansible modules support a wide range of vendors, device types, and actions, so you can manage your entire network with a single automation tool.
+Ansible collections support a wide range of vendors, device types, and actions, so you can manage your entire network with a single automation tool.
 With Ansible, you can:

 - Automate repetitive tasks to speed routine network changes and free up your time for more strategic work
 - Leverage the same simple, powerful, and agentless automation tool for network tasks that operations and development use